 With SuiteScript you can create custom fields and forms, customized documents, different types of workflows, highly complex scripting and integration via NetSuite web services or restlet through NetSuite’s APIs.

-Almost anything is possible with NetSuite depending on your budget and project timeline.
+Almost anything is possible with NetSuite ERP depending on your budget and project timeline.

 When it comes to customization, the options are infinite.